-Brooke Candy, whose major label debut video “Opulence” is attached above (for the love of god, watch it in 1080p), is the break-out star of the vaguely defined but visually brilliant, occult-influenced music subgenres that popped up in the wake of Witch House—as the often hilarious music blogger Carles of Hipster Runoff once called it, “the Greater Los Angeles Tumblr community.”
+Brooke Candy, whose major label debut video “Opulence” is attached below (for the love of god, watch it in 1080p), is the break-out star of the vaguely defined but visually brilliant, occult-influenced music subgenres that popped up in the wake of Witch House—as the often hilarious music blogger Carles of Hipster Runoff once called it, “the Greater Los Angeles Tumblr community.”

-A daughter of a Hustler exec, who once worked at the Seventh Veil strip club in Hollywood and cites transhumanism as an influence, Candy popped up in a Grimes video as a backup dancer, did a few truly awful yet strangely compelling rap videos on her own, and shortly thereafter was plucked up by big business, put in a Terry Richardson shoot with her clothes off and subsequently given a major label deal.
+A daughter of a Hustler exec, who once worked at the Seventh Veil strip club in Hollywood and cites transhumanism as an influence, Brooke Candy popped up in a Grimes video as a backup dancer, did a few truly awful yet strangely compelling rap videos on her own, and shortly thereafter was plucked up by big business, put in a Terry Richardson shoot with her clothes off and subsequently given a major label deal.

 As evidence that she may have been earmarked to pick up financial slack in the post-Gaga era, witness “Opulence,” which looks like it had the national budget of Belize thrown at it.
 It’s directed by Steven Klein, who comes from the world of high fashion and corporate advertising, and who famously worked with Madonna, Tom Ford and Brad Pitt, as well as directing Lady Gaga’s hooray-for-fascism video for “Alejandro.”
 As if to cement the linkage (or even lineage) to Gaga, he uses the exact same title cards on “Opulence” as he did there.

-The video is full of the usual cash-in flashing of occult symbols, stripped of context (also as usual), as in the sigil below, which incorporates the Venus and Mars astrological symbols, for Brooke Candy’s “Fag Mob” (presumably an attempt by Candy or the music industry now backing her to repeat Gaga’s success marketing to the gay community and social media strategy of calling her fans “monsters”).
+The video is full of the usual cash-in flashing of occult symbols, stripped of context (also as usual), as in the sigil below, which incorporates the Venus and Mars astrological symbols, for Brooke Candy’s “Fag Mob” (presumably an attempt by Brooke Candy or the music industry now backing her to repeat Gaga’s success marketing to the gay community and her social media strategy of calling her fans “monsters”).